aryeshuacheng/gdd/README.md

 My present vision for our web application is to effectively establish a unified portal that can be utilized by different organizations.
 Each organization will only be able to see proposals from within their organization.
 Furthermore, I would propose a WSYIWYG editor to that proposals can be "tuned" under human discretion.
 Templates is another valuable feature that allows end users to specify how they want OpenAI responses formatted visually.

-# Developer Setup Instructions #
+# The Rails Justification #

 My first choice for implementing this project is in a web framework called, Ruby on Rails.
-It allows for rapid development and integrates a database as part of the framework.
+It allows for easy, rapid development, and integrates a database as part of the framework.
 The developer setup is similar for Windows and Mac users.
+The Ruby community is well known for utilizing gems (essentially plugins) which opens up a wide range of features and functionality.
+For instance, we use the gem, HTTParty to make API calls (i.e. GET or POST requests).
+As another benefit of the Rails framework, it can be integrated with various front end frameworks such as Vue or React.

-# Database #
+# Database Setup#

 You will need to install the database software, we use postgres for our project.
 See instructions @